MyroslavZhurba/Game1/README.md

 - Sguare

 Every figure can be rotated or moved in different directions.
-Figures are falling down by themselves, so your time is limited.The mission is to hold out as long as possible!
+Figures are falling down by themselves, so your time is limited.
+The mission is to hold out as long as possible!

 When you fill any whole line with your figures, so that it has not any free space, the program deletes this line.
 But if the same situation occurs in any column, unfortunately, it means that you have lost and the program writes "Game Over" to the console.